NDC, NPP commit to peace after meeting with National Security Ministry

 Source: 3 News

-The two major political parties of the country have committed to preserving the peace in the aftermath of the verdict on the election petition.
+The two major political parties of the country have committed to preserve the peace in the aftermath of the verdict on the election petition.

 They have resolved to urge their supporters to exercise restraint and desist from any provocative acts that could undermine law and order after Thursday’s judgement by the Supreme Court.